civilcfd/civilcfd.github.io/README.md

 Civil-CFD allows civil engineering practioners to develop computational fluid dynamics (CFD) models of water infrastructure projects using a purpose built graphical solver.

 Key features of Civil-CFD include:
-* Meshing tool that takes STL files as input to generate a 3D orthogonal mesh that preserves complex geometries
+* Meshing tool that takes ASCII STL files as input to generate a 3D orthogonal mesh that preserves complex geometries
 * Solver with VOF algorithm for free surface flow, and k-E turbulence model
 * Parallel solver using PetSc and MPI that can scale up to many processors for fast simulations
 * Graphical interface for rapid case development and simple visualization of results